Scaling Generalist Data-Analytic Agents: Experiments

 \paragraph{Models and Baselines.} We compare our models with five strong proprietary models and four outstanding open-source models (see Tab.\ref{tab:main_results}).
 In addition, we select four open-source models that have been explicitly trained for data-analysis-related tasks: \textbf{TableLLM} \citep{tablebench}, \textbf{Table-R1} \citep{table-r1}, \textbf{OmniSQL} \citep{omnisql}, and \textbf{SQL-R1} \citep{sql-r1}.
 We include \textbf{Qwen-2.5-Coder-7B} and \textbf{14B} \citep{Qwen2.5-Coder} as our backbone models to compare different baselines.
 Detailed model information and reproduction protocols for all baselines are provided in Appx.\ref{app:baselines}.

 \paragraph{Training and Inference Setups.} We use LlamaFactory \citep{llama_factory} for SFT training and verl \citep{verl} for RL training.
 For SFT, our learning rate is $1e-5$ with a warmup ratio of $0.1$ and a cosine decay schedule.
 Our global batch size is set to $16$.
 For RL, we use a learning rate of $1e-6$.
-The batch size is $16$ with a mini batch size of $2$.
+The batch size is $32$ with a mini batch size of $4$ and the number of epochs is 1.
 The rollout temperature is $0.7$, the top-p is $1.0$, and the group size $G$ is $4$.
 We schedule $\gamma$ via cosine decay, annealing from a peak of $0.9$ to a valley of $0.05$.
 At test time, we fix the temperature to $0.7$, top-p to $0.95$, and an inference batch size of 5 for all evaluations.
+For all the processes, the maximum number of interaction rounds $\mathcal{T}$ is set to 10.
+Each of the training experiments can be run on a machine with 8 80G A100 GPUs within 2 days.
 The detailed hyperparameter information can be seen in Appx.\ref{app:training_inference}.